- RBI extends implementation of card tokenisation norms by 3 months; deadline extended till 30 September

-Before Tesla`s announcement on Thursday, however, analysts speculating about a capital raise had cautioned that the company had missed optimal timing - last year`s third quarter, when the company posted a profit - and now would be negotiating with banks in a weakened position following disappointing results.
+Before Tesla`s announcement on Thursday, however, analysts speculating about a capital raise had cautioned that the company had missed optimal timing - last year`s third quarter, when the company posted a profit.

-Tesla has reported four profitable quarters since it went public in June 2010, and has repeatedly pushed back forecasts for sustained profit.
+Tesla has reported four profitable quarters since it went public in June 2010.

-Tesla has made a series of moves to rework pricing strategies for its cars following the reduction of a federal tax credit for Tesla buyers to $3,750 a car from $7,500.
+The company has made a series of moves to rework pricing strategies for its cars following the reduction of a $7,500 federal tax credit for Tesla buyers by half, a decline that hurt first-quarter deliveries.

 Musk also has been distracted by a public feud with U.S. regulators.
 Shares in the company have dropped 28 percent since the beginning of the year.
 LOWER COUPON

-Tesla has raised funds through bank loans, several rounds of equity sales, convertible notes, a junk bond sale, securitization of its vehicle leases and solar asset-backed notes.
+Throughout its history, Tesla has raised funds through bank loans, equity sales, convertible notes, a junk bond sale, securitization of its vehicle leases and solar asset-backed notes.

-Convertible bonds, a form of debt that permits an issuer to repay its creditors in new stock rather than cash if certain conditions are met, have been among Tesla`s most preferred vehicles for raising capital.
+Convertible bonds, which permit an issuer to repay creditors in new stock rather than cash if certain conditions are met, have been among Tesla`s most preferred vehicles for raising capital.
 They typically allow a borrower to raise capital at a lower interest rate than an ordinary bond because the investor has the potential for a greater return should the conversion terms be met.

 The convertible notes announced on Thursday are seen carrying a coupon rate of between 1.5% and 2.0% with a conversion premium of between 27.5% and 32.5% over the reference price for Tesla shares at the time of the sale, according to a trader who saw preliminary marketing materials for the deal.

-In March of this year, Tesla had to repay a $920 million convertible in cash because the stock failed to reach the conversion price of around $360 per share.
+In March, Tesla had to repay a $920 million convertible in cash because the stock failed to reach the conversion price of around $360 per share.
 Only one of the convertibles it or its Solar City unit have issued has met the terms for conversion.

 The yield on Tesla`s existing $1.8-billion junk bond fell to its lowest level in over a month at just over 8 percent on Thursday after the news, roughly 2.7 percentage points above its 5.3 percent coupon.